-Some basic science courses can be waived by prior comparable coursework, as determined by the Preclinical Dean in consultation with the Chair of the Department in which the course is offered, and the course/system instructor.
-The waiver policy is primarily designed for incoming students who have received a doctorate in a field that the course they are requesting the waiver for encompasses.
-The Preclinical Dean may waive the course entirely or require the student to successfully pass a comprehensive examination covering the course material.
-For each course waived, a waiver petition/form must be completed, with the appropriate signatures, and filed with the Office of Admissions and Student Advancement prior to the start of the class.
-The form is available in that office.
-The signed waiver form becomes a part of your academic file at LMU-DCOM and serves as a record of your completion of those course requirements.
+Some basic science courses can be waived by prior comparable coursework, as determined by the Associate Dean of Academic Affairs in consultation with the Course Director and/or Chair of the Department in which the course is offered.
+The waiver policy is primarily designed for incoming students who have received a graduate degree in a field that the course they are requesting the waiver for encompasses.
+The Associate Dean of Academic Affairs may waive the course entirely or require the student to successfully pass a comprehensive examination covering the course material.
+For each course waived, a waiver petition/form must be completed, with the appropriate signatures, and filed with the Office of Student Services and Admissions prior to the start of the class.
+The signed waiver form becomes a part of your academic file at LMU-CVM and serves as a record of your completion of those course requirements.
 The student will receive credit for the course, but will not receive a letter grade.
 On the student's transcript a waived course will be noted as "Pass" and will not be figured into the GPA.
 Granting of a waiver will not reduce tuition.
 Students who are granted a waiver are strongly encouraged to use their waived course time and expertise to serve as tutors for their classmates.
 Clinical rotations may not be waived.